sarahliz24/Who-said-it/README.md

     <img src="assets/documentation/header.png">
 </details>

 The header "Who said it" is displayed at the top of the screen, making it easily visible.
-The header is visible during all sections of game play, providing consistency to the site
+The header is visible during all sections of game play, providing consistency to the site and reminding the player what the purpose of the question they're answering at each turn is (i.e. selecting which celebrity said the quote given)

 ## 2. Home Display